 Render can be applied to create a smooth, textured or patterned finish, and comes in a wide range of colours.
 It can help improve your home’s insulation and can be applied to both old and new properties.

 Consider the type of render you use carefully – lime render will suit old, historic buildings, while new, silicone-based renders are flexible, breathable and low-maintenance.
 Modern renders are a big improvement on the concrete renders widely used until recently.
 Prices typically start at just under £60 per square metre.

 uPVC cladding, whether is be in the style of larchlap or weatherboarding, is one of the cheapest cladding materials.
 It is available in both white and coloured finishes, but is prone to discolouration over time.

 Investing in a high-quality version that comes with a fixed-period discolouration guarantee will ensure you have a durable and maintenance free exterior.
-Expect to pay around £25 per square metre.
+Expect to pay around £50 per square metre including fitting.